-- 8. In the tab Automatic Actions, define what needs to happen. - Move Files to. - Folder.
+- Move Files to. - Folder.
 Indicate where you want the files to be moved to.
 Browse to a folder in a Container.

 Important: If this destination folder is part of a Job Folder, the workflow that this access point launches will run in the context of that Job.